-Drones are getting smaller and smarter all the time, but the Mavic Pro is no simple step change - it’s like DJI’s development team has jumped to Warp speed nine.
+Drones are getting smaller and smarter all the time, but the Mavic Pro feels like DJI’s development team has jumped to Warp speed nine.

 This tiny quadcopter is jam-packed with tech, squeezing everything we love about the Phantom 4 into a smaller shell - then leaving it in the dust with some truly fantastic new features.
 And that’s before you fold the rotors away and sling it into a bag.

 It’s so small you can hold it in one hand, but it’s faster, more intelligent and less likely to crash than anything that’s come before it.
-Throw in an excellent, gimbal-stabilised 4K camera and it’s easy to see why a whopping 560 million aerial photos and videos have been taken with DJI drones in the company’s short 10 year lifetime.
+Throw in a gimbal-stabilised 4K camera, and you’ve got everything you need for pin-sharp aerial photos and video.

-After getting some early flight time with the Mavic Pro this week, it’s clear other drone companies are going to have to step up their game - DJI just left everything else on the launchpad.
+After putting one through its paces, it’s clear other drone companies are going to have to step up their game - DJI just left everything else on the launchpad.

 The Mavic Pro is small.
 Seriously, what is this - a drone for ants?
 Folded up, it’ll barely take up more room in a bag than a water bottle.
 That makes it even smaller than GoPro's Karma.